RaviKMalhotra/CCSP/Domain 3 - Cloud Platform and Infrastructure Security/Domain 3 Important Questions 3.md

 Answer: B

-### Question # 29 - What individual in an organization bears ultimate responsibility for the success of the disaster recovery plan?
+### [important] Question # 29 - What individual in an organization bears [ultimate [responsibility] for the success of the disaster recovery plan?
 A.	End users
 B.	BC/DR team leader
 C.	CISO
-D.	CEO
+D.	**CEO**

 Answer: D

 ### Question # 30 - Michael is responsible for forensic investigations and is investigating a security incident that involved the defacement of a corporate website.
 The web server in question ran on a virtualization platform, and the marketing team would like to get the website up and running as quickly as possible.
 What would be the most reasonable next step for Michael to take?
 A.  Keep the website offline until the investigation is complete.
 B.	Take the virtualization platform offline as evidence.
 C.	Take a snapshot of the compromised system and use that for the investigation.
 D.	Ignore the incident and focus on quickly restoring the website.